-Los Medanos College designed the Educational Master Plan development process with the intended outcome in mind; namely, clearly articulated goals and objectives, which are understood throughout the institution and the community it serves.
-Moreover, to build upon and strengthen the planning development process deployed for the 2006-2016 EMP, the College designed a process which ensured that this Educational Master Plan:
+Los Medanos College designed the Educational Master Plan development process with the intended outcome in mind: namely, clearly articulated goals and objectives that are understood throughout the institution and surrounding community.
+Moreover, to build upon and strengthen the planning development process deployed for the 2006-2016 EMP, the College designed a process aimed at ensuring that this Educational Master Plan:

-- o authentically emerged from the College's existing processes; - o honors and reflects the College's values and collaborative ethos; - o addresses the unique environmental conditions and institutional priorities, and, most importantly, the needs of Los Medanos College's students; and, - o is data informed.
+- authentically emerged from the College's existing processes; - honors and reflects the College's values and collaborative ethos; - addresses the unique environmental conditions, institutional priorities, and most importantly the needs of LMC's students; and - is data-informed.

-Ultimately, this approach to planning also helped to broaden cross-functional communication and foster cooperative organizational relationships while successfully merging different insights and perspectives, particularly on the student experience and improving student achievement.
+This inclusive process featured broad engagement from the College community - students, classified professionals, faculty, administrators, and external community members - by way of open forums, constituency groups, and a campus-wide survey.
+The Planning Committee, which is responsible for overseeing college-wide planning, also established an "EMP Core Group" that expanded its membership to include additional representatives appointed by each constituency group.
+Ultimately, this approach to planning also helped to broaden cross-functional communication, foster cooperative organizational relationships, and successfully merge different insights and perspectives - particularly on the student experience and improving student achievement.
 Table 3 provides an overview of the Educational Master Plan development timeline and brief descriptions of key milestones, activities, purposes or functions, and outcomes.